minyyds/README-generator/README.md

 ## Contributions

-None
+None.

 ## Tests

- If you wish to run tests just input:
+If you wish to run tests, use the following command:

-npm test
+`npm test`

 ## Questions

  If you have any questions, contact me here:

 * [GitHub Profile](https://github.com/minyyds)
-* Email: minesh651@gmail.com
+* Email: minhttps@outlook.com

 ## License